 This article is sponsored by MGG Investment Group

-As investors look to add capital to their private lending portfolios, or for investors looking to invest in the sector for the first time, the underserved non-sponsor, US lower mid-market offers compelling risk-adjusted returns.
-Furthermore, as the pace of the recovery accelerates, it is in the lower mid-market where the creative forces of the US economy will be most visible following the destruction wrought by the pandemic.
+As investors look to add capital to their private lending portfolios, or for investors looking to invest in the sector for the first time, the underserved non-sponsor, US lower mid-market still offers compelling risk-adjusted returns.
+The debt and leverage multiples are typically much lower in the non-sponsor segment of the market as family-owned and entrepreneur-led businesses are more conservative and jealously husband their equity.
+It is also much easier to negotiate tight covenants with real teeth in this segment of the market.